 Once at the login page, enter your user name and temporary password and change your password.

 Online Mandatory Fee Waivers – Winter and Summer Semesters

-The University’s policy is to waive some portion of the mandatory fees for Winter and Summersemester classes only, if a student is exclusively enrolled in online courses (i.e., those identified as “7xx” sections).
+The University’s policy is to waive some portion of the mandatory fees for Winter and Summer semester classes only, if a student is exclusively enrolled in online courses (i.e., those identified as “7xx” sections).
+This excludes strictly on-line courses, for example, GIS on-line, MBA on-line, and MSW on-line.
 Hybrid courses (i.e., those identified as “6xx” sections) contain face-to-face and alternative (e.g., online) components and are not subject to this fee waiver policy.
-Students enrolled exclusively in online courses for the Winter or Summer term would only be responsible to pay a $75 Technology fee per course.
+Students enrolled exclusively in online courses for the Winter or Summer term would only be responsible to pay a $100 Technology fee per course.
 All other mandatory fees would be waived.
 During these semesters, if a student is enrolled in an online course and a non-online course (e.g., internship, face-to-face course, off-site course or hybrid course), the University will not waive any mandatory fees.
-Appeals to this policy can be directed to the Comptroller at firstname.lastname@example.org.
+Appeals to this policy can be directed to the Comptroller at email@example.com.

 - Top -